David Monas Maloney: Early life

-Maloney was ordained to the priesthood for the Diocese of Denver by Cardinal Francesco Selvaggiani on December 8, 1936.
+Maloney was ordained to the priesthood in Rome for the Diocese of Denver by Cardinal Francesco Selvaggiani on December 8, 1936.
 In 1940, he earned a doctorate in canon law from the Pontifical Roman Athenaeum S. Apollinare.
-Upon his return to Colorado in 1940, he served as a curate at St. Philomena Parish in Denver.
+Upon his return to Colorado in 1940, he was assigned as a curate at St. Philomena Parish in Denver.
 In 1943, Maloney was appointed secretary to Bishop Urban Vehr and assistant chancellor of the diocese.
 He became chancellor in 1954.

 Auxiliary Bishop of Denver

-On November 5, 1960, Maloney was appointed as an auxiliary bishop of the Archdiocese of Denver and Titular Bishop of Ruspae by Pope John XXIII.
-He received his episcopal consecration on January 4, 1961, from Archbishop Egidio Vagnozzi, with Bishops Urban Vehr and Hubert Newell serving as co-consecrators.
+On November 5, 1960, Maloney was appointed as an auxiliary bishop of what was now the Archdiocese of Denver and titular bishop of Ruspae by Pope John XXIII.
+He received his episcopal consecration at the Cathedral of the Immaculate Conception in Denver on January 4, 1961, from Archbishop Egidio Vagnozzi, with Bishops Urban Vehr and Hubert Newell serving as co-consecrators.
 Representing the ailing Archbishop Vehr, Maloney attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.

 Bishop of Wichita

-Maloney was named the fifth bishop of the Diocese of Wichita by Pope Paul VI on December 2, 1967.
+Maloney was named the fifth bishop of Wichita by Pope Paul VI on December 2, 1967.
 In 1969, he joined other Catholic bishops in Kansas in opposing changes in state law that proposed allowing physicians to perform abortions in licensed and accredited hospitals.
 In 1977, he publicly declared that he would defy a city ordinance that prohibited discrimination in employment, housing and public accommodations based on sexual orientation.

+Retirement and death

 On July 16, 1982, Pope John Paul II accepted Maloney's resignation as bishop of the Diocese of Wichita.
-David Maloney died at St. Francis Regional Medical Center in Wichita on February 15, 1995, at age 82.
+David Maloney died at the St. Francis Regional Medical Center in Wichita on February 15, 1995, at age 82.